rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ---
-title: Configuring Custom Clusters for Windows
+title: Configuring Custom Clusters for Windows (Experimental)
 weight: 2240
 ---

 _Available as of v2.1.0_

+>**Important:**
+>
+>Support for Windows nodes is currently an experimental feature and is not yet officially supported in Rancher.
+Therefore, we do not recommend using Windows nodes in a production environment.

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.